astappiev/prometheus-slurm-exporter/README.md

 ### Share Information

 Collect _share_ statistics for every Slurm account.
 Refer to the [manpage of the sshare command](https://slurm.schedmd.com/sshare.html) to get more information.

-## Installation

-* Read [DEVELOPMENT.md](DEVELOPMENT.md) in order to build the Prometheus Slurm Exporter.
-After a successful build copy the executable
-`slurm_exporter` to a node with access to the Slurm command-line interface.

-* A [Systemd Unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html) file to run the executable as service is available in [examples/systemd/slurm_exporter.service](examples/systemd/slurm_exporter.service).

 ## Prometheus Configuration for the SLURM exporter